NREL/disco/docs/source/overview.rst

 DISCO can be used for distributed grid system simulation analysis.
 The analysis types are:

-* snapshot impact analysis
+* Snapshot Impact Analysis
-* hosting capacity analysis (based on snapshot impact analysis results)
+* Static Hosting Capacity Analysis
-* time series impact analysis
+* Time Series Impact Analysis
-* time series hosting capacity
+* Dynamic Hosting Capacity

 The diagram below shows the DISCO workflow: